When Can You Sue a Business for Discrimination Based on Sexual Orientation or Gender Identity?

 Sexual orientation is your identity in relation to the gender or genders to which you're sexually attracted.
 Sexual orientation discrimination occurs, then, when you're treated differently from others based solely on your real or perceived sexual orientation.

-Gender identity, or gender expression, is the gender with which you identify.
+Gender identity, or gender expression, is the gender you identify with.
 This can be different from the gender you were assigned at birth.
 Gender identity discrimination occurs when you're treated unfairly because of your gender identity.

 Scenarios Involving Discrimination Against Consumers